onaio/ona-tech/checklists/docs.md

-How to write good doc strings
+How to write good docs and doc strings
 ---

 Documentation is important.